Residency: September 5 – October 16, 2023

 About the residency

-During this residency Tarryn will continue to explore and develop her creative and cultural practice.
-Experimenting with different materials and mediums, she will be researching and reflecting on the methodology of her practice as a Gunditjmara woman in the here and now.
-More broadly, this work will engage with Tarryn’s interest in conversation, intergenerational knowledge transference, and community building.
+During this residency Tarryn continued to explore and develop her creative and cultural practice.
+Experimenting with different materials and mediums, she researched and reflected on the methodology of her practice as a Gunditjmara woman in the here and now.
+More broadly, the work engaged with Tarryn’s interest in conversation, intergenerational knowledge transference, and community building.